jgfrisk/discount-service/README.md

 $ make build start
 ```

-Service should now be listening to `http://localhost:5000`.
-See [Makefile](./Makefile) for more details.
+Service should now be listening to `http://localhost:5000` and a test endpoint at [http://localhost:5000/test](http://localhost:5000/test) See [Makefile](./Makefile) for more targets, their details and commands to run service without make.